tencentmusic/supersonic/README.md

 # SuperSonic (超音数)

-**SuperSonic is an out-of-the-box yet highly extensible framework for building ChatBI**.
+**SupeSonic is a new-generation data analytics platform that integrates ChatBI and HeadlessBI**.
 SuperSonic provides a chat interface that empowers users to query data using natural language and visualize the results with suitable charts.
-To enable such experience, the only thing necessary is to build logical semantic models (definition of metrics/dimensions/entities, along with their meaning, context and relationships) on top of physical data models, and no data modification or copying is required.
-Meanwhile, SuperSonic is designed to be pluggable, allowing new functionalities to be added through plugins and core components to be integrated with other systems.
+To enable such experience, the only thing necessary is to build logical semantic models (definition of entities/metrics/dimensions/tags, along with their meaning, context and relationships) on top of physical data models, and **no data modification or copying** is required.
+Meanwhile, SuperSonic is designed to be **highly extensible**, allowing custom functionalities to be added and configured with Java SPI.

 <img src="./docs/images/supersonic_demo.gif" height="100%" width="100%" align="center"/>

 ## Motivation

 The emergence of Large Language Model (LLM) like ChatGPT is reshaping the way information is retrieved.
-In the field of data analytics, both academia and industry are primarily focused on leveraging LLM to convert natural language into SQL (so called text2sql or nl2sql).
+In the field of data analytics, both academia and industry are primarily focused on leveraging LLM to convert natural language into SQL (so called Text2SQL or NL2SQL).
 While some works exhibit promising results, their **reliability** is inadequate for real-world applications.

 From our perspective, the key to filling the real-world gap lies in three aspects:
-1. Introduce a semantic layer encapsulating underlying data context(joins, formulas, etc) to reduce **complexity**.
+1. Introduce a semantic layer (so called HeadlessBI) encapsulating underlying data context(joins, formulas, etc) to reduce **complexity**.
 2. Augment the LLM with schema mappers(as a kind of preprocessor) and semantic correctors(as a kind of postprocessor) to mitigate **hallucination**.
 3. Utilize heuristic rules when necessary to improve **efficiency**(in terms of latency and cost).